-DMcD: And to bring this conversation full circle and reiterate what you just said contrary to what Jefferson is arguing in query 14, uh, their griefs are transient.
-They don’t love, I’m paraphrasing here, um to the extent that other [67:00] humans love that he is clearly aware that there, it is just the opposite and that he can exploit that for his own purposes.
-And we can see that even in the aftermath of slavery.
-I have always found it incredibly moving that among the first things newly free people did was to roam the countryside looking for their lost relatives, placing ads in religious newspapers.
-They are telling that these are people whose effective lives are deep and rich whose family ties are strong.
+DM: And to bring this conversation full circle and reiterate what you just said, contrary to what Jefferson is arguing in Query 14, uh, “their griefs are transient,” “they don’t love,” I’m paraphrasing here [1:07:00] to the extent that other humans love that he is clearly aware that there, it is just the opposite and that he can exploit that for his own purposes.
+And we can see that even in the aftermath of slavery, I have always found it incredibly moving that among the first things newly free people did was to roam the countryside looking for their lost relatives, placing ads in religious newspapers.
+[1:07:30] They are telling that these are people whose effective lives are deep and rich whose family ties are strong.
 And have been ruptured and so yeah, we can, now I’m sermonizing.

-NB: Can I just add, because I really like, because you can see that people are remembering family members They lost a long time ago.
-It’s like, you know my mother, I was separated from her at age three.
-She’s in Virginia.
-I’m in Louisiana and I’m placing an ad in hopes that someone has seen her or can [68:00] reconnect us.
+NB: Can I just add, because I really like, because you can see that people are remembering family members they lost a long time ago.
+It’s like, you know my mother, I was separated from her at age three, she’s in Virginia.
+I’m in Louisiana and I’m placing an ad in hopes that someone [1:08:00] has seen her or can reconnect us.

-DMcD: Absolutely.
-That’s that’s one of.
-Moving parts to about Paul D in Beloved, uh or sick soul in Beloved called in the novel The 30-mile Man.
-That the distance is people would walk and travel for some connection.
-However friable to a loved one.
-Douglass writes about it in the 1845 narrative, his mother traveling from another Plantation.
-So it is indisputable that enslaved people were deeply and emotionally connected to their loved ones and to suggest otherwise.
+DM: Absolutely.
+That’s that’s one of the moving parts too about Paul D in Beloved, uh or sick soul in Beloved called in the novel The 30 Mile Man.
+That the distances people would walk and travel for some connection, however friable, to a loved one.
+Douglass writes about it in the 1845 narrative.
+His mother traveling from another [1:08:30] plantation.
+So, it is indisputable that enslaved people were deeply and emotionally connected to their loved ones and to suggest otherwise.

 JP: Yeah, right it’s nonsense.